globe-and-citizen/layer8/README.md

 1) Using express.json() as middleware in main file is unnecessary.
 The layer8_middleware automatically parses the incoming request.
 If you include the line app.use(express.json()) requests will get "caught" in the express.json() middleware and not reach your other endpoints.

-## Testing with Mock Service Provider
+## Testing with Mock Service Providers

-We have two service providers mock who intend to provide an example of how our client will be using our Layer8 server.
-Here’s how to set it up:
+We have two mock service providers to demonstrate how our client will be using our Layer8 server.
+Here's how to set them up:

 ### We've Got Poems Mock